lermert/ants_2/README.md

 # mpi4py

-Sometimes causes problems on mac.
+Sometimes mpi4py causes problems when running on mac OS.
 In some cases installing mpi4py with pip after having installed the other dependencies with conda works better.